the-scouts/por/sphinx_source/chapter-5.rst

          *  Members are nominated by the County Commissioner.
          *  the number of members co-opted must not exceed the total of Ex-officio and Nominated Members.

-   ii.
+viii.
 Membership of the County Scout Council ceases upon:

             *  the resignation of the member;
             *  the dissolution of the Council:
             *  the termination of membership by Headquarters following a recommendation by the County Executive Committee.

-   iii.
+iv.
 The County Scout Council must hold an Annual General Meeting within six months of the financial year end to:

-        *  receive and consider the Annual Report of the County Executive Committee, including the annual statement of accounts;
+      *  receive and consider the Trustees' Annual Report of the County Executive Committee, including the annual statement of accounts (after their examination by an appropriate auditor, independent examiner or scrutineer); prepared by the County Executive Committee;
       *  approve the County Commissioner's nomination of the County Chair and nominated members of the County Executive Committee;
       *  elect a County Secretary unless the County Secretary is employed by the County Executive Committee;
       *  elect a County Treasurer;
-        *  elect certain members of the County Executive Committee;
+      *  elect members to the County Executive Committee;
-        *  if appropriate, elect a representative(s) of the County Scout Council to serve as Nominated Members of the Council of The Scout Association;
+      *  as appropriate, elect representative(s) of the County Scout Council to serve as Nominated Members of the Council of The Scout Association;
-        *  if appropriate, elect a representative of the County Scout Council to serve as Nominated Youth Member on the Council of The Scout Association;
+      *  as appropriate, elect representative(s) of the County Scout Council to serve as Nominated Youth Member on the Council of The Scout Association;
-        *  appoint an auditor or independent examiner or scrutineer as required.
+      *  appoint an auditor or independent examiner or scrutineer as required;
+      *  adopt (or reconfirm) certain resolutions:

+         *  agree the quorum for each of:

+            - meetings of the County Scout Council,

+            - meetings of the County Executive Committee and

+            - meetings of any sub-Committees

+            (see Rule 5.16(h)(iii))
+         *  agree the number of members that may be elected to the County Executive Committee (see Rule 5.16(f)(iii -- Elected Members)

-b.
-The County Executive Committee :sup:`sv`
+f. **The County Executive Committee** :sup:`sv`

             i.
 The Executive Committee exists to support the County Commissioner in meeting the responsibilities of their appointment. ii.
-Members of the Executive Committee must act collectively as charity Trustees of the Scout County, and in the best interests of its members to:\ :sup:`sv`
+Members of the County Executive Committee must act collectively as charity Trustees of the Scout County, and in the best interests of its members to:\ :sup:`sv`

                 *  Comply with the Policy, Organisation and Rules of The Scout Association
                 *  Protect and maintain any property and equipment owned by and/or used by the County
                 *  Manage the County finances.
                 *  Provide insurance for people, property and equipment.
                 *  Provide sufficient resources for Scouting to operate.
 This includes, but is not limited to, supporting recruitment, other adult support, and fundraising activities.
                 *  Promote and support the development of Scouting in the local area.
                 *  Manage and implement the Safety Policy locally.
                 *  Ensure that a positive image of Scouting exists in the local community.
                 *  Appoint and manage the operation of any sub-Committees, including appointing a Chair to lead the sub-committees.
                 *  Ensure that Young People are meaningfully involved in decision making at all levels within the County.
                 *  The opening, closure and amalgamation of Districts, the County Scout Network and Scout Active Support Units in the County as necessary.
                 *  Appoint and manage the operation of an Appointments Advisory Committee, including appointing an Appointments Committee Chair to lead it.

                    The Executive Committee must also:
-       *  Appoint Administrators, Advisers, and Co-opted members of the Executive Committee
+                *  Appoint Administrators, Advisers, and Co-opted members to the County Executive Committee
-       *  Approve the Annual Report and Annual Accounts after their examination by an appropriate auditor, independent examiner or scrutineer.
+                *  Prepare and approve the Trustees' Annual Report and Annual Accounts after the examination of the accounts by an appropriate auditor, independent examiner or scrutineer.
-       *  Present the Annual Report and Annual Accounts to the Scout Council at the Annual General Meeting; file a copy with National Headquarters and if a registered charity, to submit them to the appropriate charity regulator.
+                *  Present the approved Trustees' Annual Report and Annual Accounts to the County Scout Council at the Annual General Meeting; file a copy with National Headquarters and if a registered charity, to submit them to the appropriate charity regulator.
 (See Rule 13.3)
                 *  Maintain confidentiality with regard to appropriate Executive Committee business.
                 *  Where staff are employed, act as a responsible employer in accordance with Scouting's values and relevant legislation.
                 *  Ensure line management responsibilities for employed staff are clearly established and communicated.

 iii.
 The County Executive Committee consists of:\ :sup:`sv`